jmquigley/util.toolbox/docs/index.md

 ## sanitize(buffer, verbose, log)
 Takes a data buffer of output bytes, converts it to a string and then splits it on newlines for output.
 By default it is just saved into a sanitized array.
-If verbose is set to true, then the buffer it output to the console.
+If verbose is set to true, then the buffer it output to the console line by line.

 **Kind**: global function
 **Retuns**: <code>string[]</code> an array of string that represent the lines given with